01-edu/public/subjects/system-monitor/README.md

     - `TX` (network transmitter) containing the following data : bytes, packets, errs, drop, fifo, colls, carrier and compressed.
   - It should also contain a tabbed section for both `RX` and `TX`, those sections should display a visual usage (ex: progress bar), of all network present on the computer.
 This visual display should obey the following rules:
     - Each network should be converted from **bytes** to **GB**, **KB** or **MB** depending on the value.
-It should not display values that are to big or to small
+It should not display values that are to big or to small.
+In other words it should be adjustable.

       example :